 Some Councilors agreed that the PPSAI implementation work should continue to pause for the reasons outlined in your letter and for the lack of volunteer resources (in order to meet the ever-increasing demand of the on-going PDPs, EPDP Phase 2 and EPDP Phase 1 Implementation).

 Some Councilors felt strongly that the PPSAI implementation work should resume, as there have been significant delays due to the need to seek legal advice and pending conclusion of EPDP Phase 1 work.
 Now that EPDP Phase 1 is complete, it is unclear as to why the implementation is interdependent with the EPDP Phase 2 outcome.
+Some Councilors also noted the negative impact on ICANN’s reputation and credibility if ICANN is not seen as expeditiously implementing approved multi-stakeholder policies.

+We also note that in the 14 March 2019 GAC Communique, the GAC advised that ICANN should “[c]onsider re-starting implementation processes for relevant existing policies, such as the Privacy Proxy Services Accreditation Issues Policy”.
+The GAC further noted that “[t]he implementation of the PPSAI need not be deferred until the completion of the EPDP.”

-Given the divergent views among Councilors and considering the respective roles of ICANN Org in leading implementation work of consensus policy recommendations and the PPSAI IRT in overseeing the implementation work, the GNSO Council considers it appropriate to defer the decision on this issue to ICANN org and the PPSAI IRT.
+Given the divergent views among Councilors and considering the respective roles of ICANN Org in leading implementation work of consensus policy recommendations and the PPSAI IRT in overseeing the implementation work, the GNSO Council considers it appropriate to defer the decision on this issue to ICANN org and the PPSAI IRT, taking into account the various views of the SOs and ACs.

 As discussed during the GNSO Council meetings in Kobe, the Council notes that a detailed analysis on elements of the implementation work that are impacted by GDPR and interdependent with the EPDP outcome would be helpful to the Council and the GNSO community and encourages ICANN org to carry out such analysis as soon as possible.